04: Transformations of numeric vectors

 min_rank (x)

-To rank large values first, use desc(x)
+To rank large values first, use desc(x):

-There are many variants of min_rank()
+There are many variants of min_rank() in dplyr:

-You can explore these on your own; min_rank()
+You can explore these on your own; min_rank() is enough in most cases.

 Ranks: dplyr::min_rank()